alexiacrawford/alexiacrawford/README.md

 - 😄 Pronouns: she/her
 - 👀 I’m excited to learn new things throughout the school year and hopefully land an internship!
 - 🌱 I’m currently learning how to code in various languages at the University of Oregon.
-- 💞️ I’m looking to collaborate on anything that will provide experience in the real world of computer science.
+- 💞️ I’m looking to collaborate on real-world computer science projects to gain hands-on experience and contribute meaningfully.
 - 📫 Contact me @ alexia.crawford@gmail.com

 <!---